 Emily now practices in the area of civil litigation for Camatta Lempens Lawyers.
 She has a strong interest in public interest litigation, administrative law and governance.
 She has been a member of community boards in the past, and has been a member of the management committee of RASSA since 2011.

 Emily is also a member of the Human Rights Committee of the Law Society of South Australia and the Women Lawyers Association of South Australia.

-Jessica is a Community Connections Officer in local government and works to increase the capacity, well-being and resilience of communities.
-Her work has a focus on community empowerment, active citizenship and equipping people with the skills to become strong self-advocates.
+Jessica is a Senior Policy Officer in government, and has previously worked in local government to increase the capacity, well-being and resilience of communities.

 She has experience in paid and voluntary capacities in the community legal and local government sectors and has completed studies in law and public policy at Flinders University.
 Jessica has an interest in systems change, social policy and law reform.

 Jessica joined RASSA Management Committee in December 2017.

 Emma is a solicitor at Camatta Lempens Lawyers, practising mainly in commercial, industrial and general civil litigation law.
 Emma has studied human rights and international law overseas with a focus on refugees and internal displacement of minority groups.
 She has worked in the Commonwealth Human Rights Initiative in Ghana where she, amongst other civil rights based matters, also dealt with the influx of refugees in North Africa.